Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 Tokens only have access to a certain API scope.
 Default the scope is set to: 'worker-demographics organization-departments'.
 Data outside this scope from other API's cannot be retrieved

 ### Paging
-Paging is only supported by ADP for the 'worker-demograpics' endpoint.
-Paging is not yet implemented in the connector.
+Paging is only supported by ADP for the 'worker-demographics' endpoint.
+Paging is implemented in the connector for the 'worker-demographics' endpoint.

 ### Assignments
 If a worker has multiple assignments, each assigment will be imported in HelloID.